thedarkwriter/courseware-lms-content/courses/published/getting_started_with_hiera.md

 When you first start using Puppet, you might include configuration details in your Puppet code.
 For example, when setting up a database server, you might hard-code the hostname of the server in the Puppet manifest.
 As your puppet implementation grows, this can become unmanageable.
-Making a small change to an system might mean making changes across multiple parts of your Puppet code.
+Making a small change to a system might mean making changes across multiple parts of your Puppet code.
 Hiera offers a robust and straightforward way to separate data from code.